meizabel/documentation/concepts.md

 **Projection** is an Event Handler, which transforms multiple events data into a structural representation.
 Projections are main building blocks of Query side of the application. `TODO: links.`

-**Entity Fragment** — a message with partial state of an entity.
+**Entity Fragment** — a message with the partial state of an entity.
 It returns a fragment of the entire state filtered using `FieldMasks` provided in a query.

 ## Architectural Concepts